outpostHQ/outpostkit-python/README.md

 Before running any Python scripts that use the API, you need to set your Outpost API token in your environment.

-Grab your token from [outpost.run/](https://outpost.run/) and set it as an environment variable:
+Get your token from [outpost.run/](https://outpost.run/) and set it as an environment variable:

 ```
 export OUTPOST_API_TOKEN=<your token>